ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-selection/index.md

 - The **Row ID** column displays the id for the current row.
 - Row IDs are deterministic, i.e. sorting on the **Gold** column reorders rows, but each row maintains its unique Row ID.
+- Selected Rows remain selected after new rows are loaded, i.e. after sorting on the **Gold** column.

 <grid-example title='Unique Group Ids' name='unique-group-ids' type='generated' options='{ "enterprise": true, "exampleHeight": 590, "extras": ["alasql"], "modules": ["serverside", "rowgrouping"] }'></grid-example>